-One possible way to investigate these anomalies might be to evolve faces from standard models of a specific age (like the model used in Experiment 1) - i.e. containing 30, 50 and 70 faces of a given age.
+One possible way to investigate these possibilities might be to evolve faces from standard models of a specific age (like the model used in Experiment 1) - i.e. containing 30, 50 and 70 faces of a given age.
 In this case, a feature description is not necessary and one would merely explore the generalisation ability of the model.
-If it is the case that an intermediate size model still comes out the best, this would also suggest that a smaller model might be preferable to larger one for witnesses who are unable to produce a description of a suspect (as is often the case in police work).
+If it is the case that an intermediate size model still comes out the best, this would also suggest that a smaller model might be preferable to larger one for witnesses who are unable to produce a description of a suspect (as is sometimes the case).